Originally written in 2014.

-Christmas time with our Max baby is just about the best thing ever, and Santa hasn’t even come!
-(I said that about trick or treating on Halloween too, ha!)
-But, he just makes everything so exciting all over again and seeing his face light up over a candy cane or a choo-choo or a yellow school bus ornament makes me heart so happy.
+Christmas time with our Max baby is just about the best thing ever and Santa hasn’t even come!
+(I said that about trick or treating on Halloween too.)
+He just makes everything so exciting all over again and seeing his face light up over a candy cane or a choo-choo or a yellow school bus ornament makes my heart so happy.
 I decided to start a few Christmas traditions in Casa de Dorobek this year, one of them being making DIY ornaments each year.
-I love the idea of one day having a Christmas tree with 100% kid made ornaments that we’ve saved over the years.
-The toddler made ornaments are easy peasy and adorable.
-We made 12 in about an hour!
+These easy easy DIY ornaments include toddler scribbles, card stock and simple punch out Christmas tree!

 - White card stock